 I mentioned this term unprecedented.
 Is that a fair characterization, in your mind, where we have a businessman who is so well connected in so many nations moving into the White House?

-ERIC LIPTON, The New York Times: I think so.
+ERIC LIPTON, The New York Times:

 I have spoken with quite a number of presidential historians who say that they see nothing like this in American history.
 And it’s not just the assets he owns, because the list of properties that he owns 100 percent is not that huge, but it’s the relationships that he has with businesses globally through branding arrangements in which he is paid a fee or a commission for those deals.